-Offshore Measurements: Satellite Ocean Color Imagery.
+Offshore measurements: satellite ocean color imagery.
 The satellite images used in this study were collected by NASA's Moderate-Resolution Imaging Spectroradiometer (MODIS) instruments.
-These instruments operate onboard two near-polar sun-synchronous satellite platforms orbiting at 705 km altitude: Terra (since February 24, 2000) and Aqua (since June 24, 2002).
-Terra passes across the equator from north to south at \sim 10:30 local time, while Aqua passes the equator south to north at \sim 13:30 local time.
-As such, all the images were acquired within 2 h before or after local noon or between 18:00 and 22:00 UTC.
-The MODIS sensors collect data in 36 spectral bands, from 400 to 14 000 nm.
-We utilized bands 1 (250-m spatial resolution, 620-670 nm), 3, and 4 (500-m resolution, 459-479 and 545-565 nm, respectively) to produce "true color" (i.e., RGB) images, with band 1 used for the red channel, band 4 for the green channel, and band 3 for the blue channel.
-Using a MATLAB program, the 500-m green (band 4) and blue (band 3) monochrome channels were "sharpened" to 250-m resolution using fine details from the higher resolution red channel (band 1).
+These instruments operate onboard two near-polar sun-synchronous satellite platforms orbiting at 705 km altitude: Terra (since 24 February 2000) and Aqua (since 24 June

+2002).
+Terra passes across the equator from north to south at ~ 10:30 local time, while Aqua passes the equator south to north at ~ 13:30 local time.
+As such, all the images were acquired within two hours before or after local noon, or between 18:00 and 22:00 UTC.
+The MODIS sensors collect data in 36 spectral bands, from 400 to 14,000 nm.
+We utilized bands 1 (250 m spatial resolution, 620 - 670 nm), 3, and 4 (500 m resolution, 459 - 479 and 545 - 565 nm, respectively) to produce "true color" (i.e., RGB) images, with band 1 used for the Red channel, band 4 for the Green channel, and band 3 for the Blue channel.
+Using a MATLAB program, the 500 m Green (band 4) and Blue (band 3) monochrome channels were "sharpened" to 250 m resolution using fine details from the higher resolution Red channel (band 1).
 Then, the contrast of each of these monochrome channels was increased to emphasize maximum details in the coastal ocean region of interest.
-Finally, all three monochrome channels (i.e., red, green, and blue) were combined to form a single true color image.
-In all, 16 satellite images from February 23 to March 5 were acquired and processed for this study; four of them were selected as most illustrative, on the basis of their quality and observed features.
+Finally, all three monochrome channels (i.e. Red, Green, and Blue) were combined to form a single true color image.
+In all, sixteen satellite images from February 23 to March 5 were acquired and processed for this study; four of them were selected as most illustrative, based on their quality and observed features.
 The timing of these satellite acquisitions relative to the storms and sampling periods is indicated at the top of Figure 2.

-Offshore Measurements: Sampling Cruises.
-The offshore monitoring grid (red triangles in Figure 1) was sampled during three separate cruises on February 23, February 28, and March 1, 2004, coinciding with a sequence of storm events in late February 2004.
+Offshore measurements: sampling cruises.
+The offshore monitoring grid (red triangles in Figure 1) was sampled during three separate cruises on 23 February, 28 February, and 1 March 2004, coinciding with a sequence of storm events in late February 2004.
 Table 1 provides a summary of activities performed during each cruise.
 A short description of the offshore sampling and analysis protocols is presented here; details can be found in the Supporting Information for this paper.
-All offshore water samples were analyzed for salinity and fecal indicator bacteria, specifically, total coliform (TC),

-Escherichia coli (EC, a subset of FC), and enterococci bacteria (ENT), using the defined substrate tests known commercially as Colilert-18 and Enterolert (IDEXX, Westbrook, ME) implemented in a 97-well quantitray format; results are reported in units of most probable number of bacteria per 100 mL of sample (MPN/100 mL).
-A subset of the offshore water samples was analyzed for total organic carbon (TOC) by U.S. EPA Method 415.1, fecal indicator viruses (F+ coliphage) by a two-step enrichment method (U.S. EPA Method 1601), and human pathogenic viruses (human adenovirus and human enterovirus) by real-time quantitative polymerase chain reaction (Q-PCR), nested PCR, and reverse-transcriptase (RT)-PCR using published protocols (21-25).
+All offshore water samples were analyzed for salinity and fecal indicator bacteria -specifically, total coliform (TC), Escherichia coli (EC, a subset of FC), and enterococci bacteria (ENT) -- using the defined substrate tests known commercially as Colilert and Enterolert implemented in a 97-well quantitray format; results are reported in units of most probable number of bacteria per 100 mL of sample (MPN/100 mL).
+A subset of the offshore water samples was analyzed for total organic carbon (TOC) by USEPA Method 415.1, fecal indicator viruses (F+ coliphage) by a two-step enrichment method (USEPA Method 1601), and human pathogenic viruses (human adenovirus and human enterovirus) by real-time quantitative polymerase chain reaction (Q-PCR), nested PCR, and reverse-transcriptase (RT)-PCR using published protocols (21-25).
 Details on the PCR protocols used here can be found in the Supporting Information for this paper.